rattfieldnz/open-weather/README.md

 <strong>An API key is not required but it is recommended. <a href="http://openweathermap.org/login">Register here</a> to obtain an OpenWeatherMap API key for your application.</strong>

 <a href="https://robertattfield.com/whatstheweather/" target="_blank">See demo</a>.
-The demo is a work in progress, so please mind the 'minimalistic' design/layout at this stage :).
+The demo is a work in progress, so please mind the 'minimalistic' design/layout at this stage, and visit it often to check on improvements :).

 <strong>The current version of this plugin is 1.3.0.</strong>